stoplightio/studio/docs/Documentation/06-publishing.md

 ## What

-Instantly Publish API Specifications, Models, and supplemental markdown files and images.
+Instantly Publish API Specifications, Models, and supplemental Markdown files and images.
 One-click publish significantly reduces time to production and produces beautiful, modern, developer-centric documentation.

 ## How